-Aviation pre-indoctrination: For six weeks, you’ll study aerodynamics, aviation physiology, engines and navigation in a classroom setting at the Naval Air Station in Pensacola.
+Aviation Pre-Indoctrination: For six weeks, you’ll study aerodynamics, aviation physiology, engines and navigation in a classroom setting at the Naval Air Station in Pensacola.
 You’ll proceed to training that includes learning how to use special devices to cope and survive if an aircraft mishap casts you into the water.

-Primary flight training: At Whiting Field in the Florida Panhandle, you’ll start your hands-on instruction with a T-34C, a turboprop painted orange and white that is the Navy’s main trainer.
-By the end, you’ll have spent more than 100 hours aloft in the T-34 or in flight simulators, learning night flying, flying in formation, aerobatics and basic flight skills.
+Primary Flight Training: At Whiting Field in the Florida Panhandle, you’ll start your hands-on instruction with a T-34C, a turboprop painted orange and white that is the Navy’s main trainer.
+By the end, you’ll have spent more than 100 hours aloft in the T-34 or in flight simulators, learning night flying, flying in formation, aerobatics, and basic flight skills.

 At the end of primary flight training, you’ll specialize in a particular aircraft.
 If you’re selected to fly helicopters, you’ll stay at Whiting for six months of training in the Bell TH-57 Sea Ranger.
 If you’re chosen to fly tactical jet aircraft, you’ll go either to the Naval Air Station in Kingsville, Texas, or Meridian, Miss.
 Training begins with ground school, including meteorology and more aerodynamics.
 Then, you’ll progress to the T-45 Goshawk for hands-on training.
 If you’re assigned to fly the P-3C Orion four-engine maritime patrol aircraft, you’ll train on the T-44A or the TC-12B at the Naval Air Station in Corpus Christi, Texas.
-Or you’ll go the Naval Air Station in Kingsville, Texas, to learn how to fly one of two turboprop planes that operate from aircraft carriers: either the E-2C Hawkeye or the C-2A Greyhound.
-The actual flight time required varies depending on the aircraft, but is more than 100 hours in all cases.
+Or you’ll go to the Naval Air Station in Kingsville, Texas, to learn how to fly one of two turboprop planes that operate from aircraft carriers: either the E-2C Hawkeye or the C-2A Greyhound.
+The actual flight time required varies depending on the aircraft but is more than 100 hours in all cases.

-Becoming A Navy Pilot
+Becoming a Navy Pilot

-Preparing to become a Navy pilot requires a stellar history of academics, leadership skills, athletics, and all round exceptional characteristics to even get accepted into the Navy pilot program.
+Preparing to become a Navy pilot requires a stellar history of academics, leadership skills, athletics, and all-round exceptional characteristics to even get accepted into the Navy pilot program.
 Once accepted, extensive training begins and can be 1-2 years depending upon the vehicle of choice the young pilot student is selected to join.